Judicial review

 An accused may be placed under judicial supervision pending the hearing at which he is to be tried.

-It may be a hearing of immediate appearance that allows the prosecutor to to rule urgently the defendant just after he was taken into custody.
+It may be a hearing of immediate appearance, which allows the prosecutor to to rule urgently the defendant just after he was taken into custody.

 It can also be a hearing following a summons by means of minutes.
-In this case, the accused shall be tried within a maximum of 6 months after police custody.
+In such cases, the accused shall be tried within a maximum of 6 months after police custody.

 Immediate appearance